-APPLES It seems there may be some truth in the saying ‘An apple a day keeps the doctor away’.
-Apples are a great source of fibre as they contain a substance called quercetin which may play a role in memory and learning and help ward off dementia and other age-related illnesses.
+It seems there may be some truth in the saying ‘An apple a day keeps the doctor away’ Apples are a great source of fibre as they contain a substance called quercetin which may play a role in memory and learning and help ward off dementia and other age-related illnesses.
 Their skins also contain healthy flavonoids which are antioxidants.
-Add some oats to your apple crumble mix as well as muesli or granola; this provides even more fibre.
+Add some oats to your apple crumble mix as well as uesli or granola; this provide even more fibre.
 Apple pies, baked apples, apple sauce and apple in your winter salad are just some of the ways to use them.

-BRUSSEL SPROUTS Love them or hate them, brussel sprouts are about to make an appearance.
+Love them or hate them, brussel sprouts are about to make an appearance.
 Most cruciferous vegetables, like broccoli, kale and cauliflower—are considered superfoods; Brussels sprouts contain sulforaphane, a compound that has been shown to have anti-cancer properties.
 They’re also high in fibre, iron, vitamins K and C. You can eat them raw shredded in salads, steam, roast or boil them.
-You can add some balsamic vinegar when you roast them to take the bitter taste away.
+You can add some balsamic vinegar to take the bitter taste away or balsamic vinegar.

-DATES Another fruit usually reserved for Christmas; presented in their traditional box.
+Another fruit usually reserved for Christmas; presented in their traditional box.
 As often happens, they may not get eaten.
 However, this low-fat fruit packed with fibre and potassium can be used in other ways.
 Try adding them to stews, typically a tagine.
-You can chop them up and use as source of sweetness in baking, desserts or stuffed with cream cheese.
+You can chop them up and use a source of sweetness in baking, desserts or stuffed with cream cheese